-In any election for trustees, if, after the expiration of the date for filing written nominations for the office of trustee, it appears that only one (1) qualified candidate has been nominated for a position to be filled or if only one (1) candidate has filed a write-in declaration of intent as provided by section 34-1407, Idaho Code, no election shall be held for that position, and the board of trustees or the school district clerk with the written permission of the board, shall declare such candidate elected as a trustee.
+In any election for trustees, if, after the expiration of the date for filing written nominations for the office of trustee, it appears that only one (1) qualified candidate has been nominated for a position to be filled or if only one (1) candidate has filed a write-in declaration of intent as provided by section 34-1407, Idaho Code, and has provided to the district's board clerk the signatures of 5 electors of the candidate's specific zone, then no election shall be held for that position.
+The board of trustees or the school district clerk, with the written permission of the board, shall declare such candidate elected as a trustee.
 The school district clerk shall immediately prepare and deliver to the person a certificate of election signed by him and bearing the seal of the district.
 (33-502B, Idaho Code)

+EDUCATION ELECTIONS

+Frequently Asked Questions

+Is absentee voting allowed?

 Yes.
 Any registered elector of the school district may vote by absentee ballot.
 Absentee ballots must be requested in writing from the county clerk.
-To request an absentee ballot to be mailed to the voter, the request must be received no later than 5 p.m. on the sixth day before the election.
+To request an absentee ballot to be mailed to the voter, the request must be received no later than 5 p.m. on the eleventh day before the election.
 In-person absentee voting is available in the County Clerk's Election Office until 5 p.m. on the Friday before the election.
-(34-1002, 34-1408, Idaho Code)
+(34-1002, 34-1408, Idaho Code) What hours are polling places open?

-The polls open at 8:00 a.m. and remain open until all registered electors of that precent have appeared and voted or until 8:00 p.m. of the same day, whichever comes first.
+The polls open at 8:00 a.m. and remain open until all registered electors of that precinct have appeared and voted or until 8:00 p.m. of the same day, whichever comes first.
 However, the county clerk may, at his option, open the polls in his jurisdiction at 7:00 a.m.
-(34-1409, Idaho Code)

-Can school district trustees be recalled?
+(34-1409, Idaho Code) Can school district trustees be recalled?

 Yes.
 The provisions and procedures to recall elected officials are outlined in Title 34, Chapter 17, Idaho Code.
 General election procedures shall be followed for the recall of a school board trustee, however only the electors within the zone can sign the petition and cast votes in the election.
-(34-1701, 33-503, Idaho Code)
+(34-1701, 33-503, Idaho Code) How are vacancies filled?

 Any vacancy occurring in the office of the school district trustee is filled by the board of trustees within ninety (90) days and the board shall notify the state Superintendent of Public Instruction of the appointment.
 After ninety (90) days, if the board of trustees is unable to appoint a trustee from the zone vacated, the board of trustees may appoint a person at-large from within the boundaries of the school district to serve as the trustee from the zone where the vacancy occurred.
-Otherwise, after one hundred twenty (120) days from the declaration of vacancy, appointments shall be made by the board of county commissioners of the county in which the district is situate, or of the home county if the district be a joint district.
-(33-504, Idaho Code)

-Do campaign finance disclosure laws apply to school district elections?
+Otherwise, after one hundred twenty (120) days from the declaration of vacancy, appointments shall be made by the board of county commissioners of the county in which the district is situated, or of the home county if the district be a joint district.
+(33-504, Idaho Code) Do campaign finance disclosure laws apply to school district elections?